Showing posts with label Logos. Show all posts

 The Living Word

-The Gospel of John identifies Jesus as the Logos, the “Word” through which God made all things.
-This is a key theme of John, one that builds on traditional ideas from the Hebrew Bible about how God created the Universe and especially life through His spoken Word.
-Jesus of Nazareth is the ultimate expression of that Word and the Living God.
+The Gospel of John begins by identifying Jesus as the ‘Logos’ (λογος), the “Word” through which God made all things.
+This theme is prominent in John’s Gospel.
+It builds on traditional ideas from the Hebrew Bible about God creating the world through His spoken Word.
+Jesus Christ is the Living Expression of that Divine word - (“By the word of the LORD were the heavens made…” - Psalm 33:6-9.
+Compare John 1:1-4).